selfcommunity/developers-doc/docs/sdk/community-ui/intro.md

 sidebar_position: 1
 ---

-# Self Community SDK
+# SelfCommunity Frontend SDK

 :::info
-This documentation is the reference about  SelfCommunity SDK.
+This documentation is the reference for SelfCommunity frontend SDK.
 :::
-Quickly build beautiful community with SelfCommunity.
-A set of React components UI to use to integrate a community.
+Quickly embed beautiful community with SelfCommunity.
+A set of React components for integrating an empowered Social Networking Technology Community in your frontend.